Community Walking and Cycling Fund

 After receiving several applications in March 2019 ten community groups were awarded funding from the first round of the pot.
 They will be delivering their projects throughout the spring and summer.

-Baby Biking: Find out how to take young children on your bike in a fun and safe way at friendly workshops in Leytonstone, then borrow equipment such as child seats or trailers to try out for free for a month.
+Baby Biking: Find out how to take young children on your bike in a fun and safe way at friendly workshops on the third Friday of every month at Epicentre in Leytonstone, from 9.30am-11.30am.
+Then from 11.30am to 1pm borrow equipment such as child seats or trailers to try out for free for a month.

 To find out about the next workshop email firstname.lastname@example.org